Embryonic (album): Critical reception

-Embryonic generally received praise from critics upon release, garnering an 81/100 score (indicating "universal acclaim") on Metacritic based on 33 critics.
+Embryonic received acclaim from critics upon release, garnering an 81/100 score (indicating "universal acclaim") on Metacritic based on 33 critics.
 NME wrote that "ten years after their last masterpiece, The Flaming Lips have finally produced another one," while Paste described the record as "a wonderfully weird parade of sonic delights: an arresting consummation of the Lips' two-and-a-half decade career."
 Other critics praised the album but were also quick to note its dramatically different sound in comparison to previous releases.
 Mojo remarked that "(Embryonic's) themes may be familiar, but its fine, dazzlingly outlandish music is fresh and utterly fearless."
+Graeme Thomson in The Observer described the album as a "fragmented, loose, indulgent, occasionally inspired, [and] considerably heavier than their last outing".
+Stuart Berman in Pitchfork called it a " an unrelentingly paranoid, static-soaked acid-rock epic" and praised the raw directness of the material.
+David Machese in Spin Magazine also noted the uncompromising sound and lyrical content, describing it as "the band's coldest, darkest, slipperiest, least organic work yet.

 As of 2011, the album has sold 103,000 copies in the United States.

 Sound and influence

 The style of the tracks on Embryonic differs from the styles of previous albums, Yoshimi Battles the Pink Robots and At War with the Mystics, and has been reported to be similar to the style of Joy Division, Miles Davis, and John Lennon.

 Wayne Coyne says the new record solves their perpetual "dilemma" of what to include on each album, by dumping all their ideas on the follow-up to 2006's At War with the Mystics.
 Coyne had this to say about the double-LP decision to Billboard: "Some of my favorite records – thinking Beatles' White Album, Zeppelin's Physical Graffiti and even some of the longer things that The Clash have done – part of the reason I like them is that they're not focused.
 They're kind of like a free-for-all and go everywhere.
 It's not necessarily because we're prolific, I think we always stay in a sort of perpetual panic of like we never have more songs than we need and we always wonder if any of them are any good to begin with."
 Coyne notes that Embryonic is less polished than Mystics or 2002's Yoshimi Battles the Pink Robots and has a "freak-out vibe".
 The frontman also notes the influence of Miles Davis's group and slow-burn songs like John Lennon's "Instant Karma!".